 The 5-year period prior to retirement is important, especially since certain benefits (e.g., health insurance) require at least 5 years of participation before they can be continued into retirement.
 A basic factor in determining whether an employee is eligible for retirement, and in computing his/her annuity benefit, is the total number of years and months of the employee's creditable service.
-Sorting out the creditability of prior civilian or military service well in advance of retirement will ensure an employee's records are correct, any annuity estimates the employee runs are accurate, and his/her retirement application is processed expeditiously.
+Sorting out the creditability of prior civilian or military service well in advance of retirement will ensure an employee’s records are correct, any annuity estimates the employee runs on Employee Retirement Portal (ERP) are accurate, and his/her retirement application is processed expeditiously.
 Applying for prior service credit does not obligate an employee to pay.
 Five years before retirement, employees should familiarize themselves with the eligibility requirements for retirement and resolve any outstanding issues.

 Ensure health benefits continue into retirement - Employees may continue their health benefits enrollment into retirement only if they meet all of the following conditions:

 - The employee must retire on an immediate annuity;

 - The employee must have been continuously enrolled or covered as a family member in a plan under FEHB (or the Military Health System, TRICARE):